 - Demonstrate mastery of decoding real and nonsense CVC words (short vowels, digraphs, and blends) in isolation.

 - Decode 2-syllable words and known 3-syllable words in isolation that have short vowel syllables (closed) or schwa.

 - Decode one and 2-syllable real words with r-controlled vowels and silent e.

-Included with each passage:
+Included with each passage and book:

 💗 explicit lesson plans with suggested pacing